Last Updated on

 Mesh Side Panels

 Another awesome feature is the zip down side panel.
-On one side of the crib, the mesh panel zips fully open, giving easier access to mattress level when you placing your baby in the crib (or taking him or her out).
+On one side, the mesh panel zips fully open, giving easier access to mattress level when you placing your baby in the crib (or taking him or her out).

 Mattress & Bedding